greim/stoar/readme.md

 Each data item receives a definition, which is an object with `type`, `value` and `validate` properties.

-  * `type` - Possible values include: `'item'`, `'map'`, and `'list'`.
-Optional; defaults to `'item'`.
+  * *type* - Possible values include: `item`, `map`, and `list`.
+Optional; defaults to `item`.
 The `type` determines what kinds of operations are available on this store property.
-  * `value` - The initial value of this property in the store.
-If `type === 'map'`, this must be a plain object.
-If `type === 'list'`, this must be an array.
+  * *value* - The initial value of this property in the store.
+If `type === 'map`, this must be a plain object.
+If `type === ''list'`, this must be an array.
 This is optional, with a default value depending on `type`.
-  * `validate` - An optional function that runs against every value set on this store property.
-For `'map'` and `'list'` types, this runs against every item in that map or list.
+  * *validate* - An optional function that runs against every value set on this store property.
+For `map` and `list` types, this runs against every item in that map or list.
 It should throw for bad values.
 The return value is discarded.

 ## Immutability and Cloning